gabrielbeguren/AlceEngine/readme.md

 <a href="LICENSE"><img src="https://img.shields.io/badge/license-MIT-informational?style=flat-square"/></a>
 </p>

-Alce is a SFML/Box2D based Game Engine that provides all the tools needed to develop 2D games.
+Alce is an SFML/Box2D based game engine that aims to provide all the tools necessary to develop 2D games.

 Following the popular Scene-GameObject-Component architecture, Alce can be easy to learn, particularly for those familiar with Unity.
 Also provides an extended amount of tools for C++ development.